Univ. Of Alabama Returns $21.5 Million Gift; Donor Urged Boycott Over Abortion Law

 While the university has acknowledged having a dispute with Culverhouse, it insists the decision about his donation is related only to concerns about matters at the school, not at the statehouse.

-"University officials say the school had nothing to do with the abortion law, and that there was an ongoing dispute with Culverhouse over how his donation would be used," NPR's Debbie Elliott reports.
-"Culverhouse says he thought it had been resolved and believes the trustees vote is in retaliation for his position on the abortion ban."
+"University officials say the school had nothing to do with the abortion law and that there was an ongoing dispute with Culverhouse over how his donation would be used," NPR's Debbie Elliott reports.
+"Culverhouse says he thought it had been resolved and believes the trustees' vote is in retaliation for his position on the abortion ban."

-The university says Culverhouse had previously requested the return of $10 million, and that he was also making demands about how the money was spent.
-Last week, University of Alabama System Chancellor Finis St. John recommended to the school's board of trustees that it return Culverhouse's $21.5 million donation to the law school.
+The university says Culverhouse had previously requested the return of $10 million and that he was also making demands about how the money was spent.
+Last week, University of Alabama System Chancellor Finis St. John recommended to the board that it return Culverhouse's $21.5 million donation to the law school.

 On Friday, St. John spoke to the board again as it prepared to vote on the issue.
 He reiterated his earlier position, saying Culverhouse's expectations for how his gift would be used are "inconsistent with the essential values of academic integrity and independent administration" of the university and its law school.

-When Culverhouse committed to making the unprecedented gift last fall, the University of Alabama decided to rename its law school after him.
-But within hours of Friday's action by the board of trustees, university workers began the process of dismantling Culverhouse's name from the signage outside its law school.
+When Culverhouse committed to making the unprecedented gift last fall, the university decided to rename its law school after him.
+But within hours of Friday's action by the board, university workers began the process of dismantling Culverhouse's name from the signage outside the law school.

 The university's business school is named for his father, Hugh Sr.